percona/proxysql-admin-tool-doc/docs/uninstall-proxysql2.md

         Description  : A high-performance MySQL proxy
         ```

+## Uninstall ProxySQL

-To uninstall ProxySQL, the following instructions are based on the package manager.
+Select the tab that matches your package manager.

 === "Uninstall in a Debian-based distribution"

-    The Advanced Package Tool (APT) handles the software installation and removal on Debian and Debian-based Linux distributions.
+    APT manages software installation and removal on Debian and Debian-based distributions.

-    The `apt remove` removes the packages.
-Any configuration files, data, and dependencies remain in the system.
-If you reinstall *ProxySQL 2.x.x*, the software uses the same configuration files, data, and dependencies.
-The reinstallation may ask to override the existing files.
+    `apt remove` uninstalls packages and retains configuration files, data, and dependencies.
+A later reinstall of the same major version reuses those files.

-    You can uninstall `ProxySQL` with the following command:
+    Run one of the following commands to remove ProxySQL:

+    For ProxySQL 3:

     ```{.bash data-prompt="$"}
+    $ sudo apt remove proxysql3
+    ```

+    For ProxySQL 2:

+    ```{.bash data-prompt="$"}
     $ sudo apt remove proxysql2
     ```

-    or
+    !!! warning "Data loss"

+        `apt purge` removes packages, configuration files, and data.
+Run `apt purge` only when you do not need ProxySQL configuration or data.

+    Run one of the following commands to purge ProxySQL:

+    For ProxySQL 3:

     ```{.bash data-prompt="$"}
-    $ sudo apt remove proxysql3
+    $ sudo apt purge proxysql3
     ```

-    The `apt purge` removes the packages and any configuration files and data.
-You can also use `apt purge` to remove packages for an uninstalled application.
+    For ProxySQL 2:

     ```{.bash data-prompt="$"}
     $ sudo apt purge proxysql2
     ```

-    or

-    ```{.bash data-prompt="$"}
-    $ sudo apt purge proxysql3
-    ```

-    The `apt autoremove` removes the packages, configuration files, data, and any unused libraries or dependent packages that were installed when the application was installed.
+    `apt autoremove` removes unused libraries and dependent packages from prior installs.
+Run the following command after `apt remove` or `apt purge`:

-    To remove them, run the following command:

     ```{.bash data-prompt="$"}
     $ sudo apt autoremove